fepitre/qubes-builderv2/README.md

   - `branch: str` --- git branch (default: main).
   - `maintainers: List[str]` --- List of extra fingerprint allowed for signature verification of git commit and tag.
 See `key-dirs` option for providing the public keys.

 - `skip-git-fetch: bool` --- When set, do not update already downloaded git repositories (those in `sources` artifacts dir).
 New components are still fetched (once).
-Useful when doing development builds from non-default branches, local modifications etc.
+Useful when doing development builds from non-default branches, local modifications etc. The default is `True`.

 - `skip-files-fetch: bool` --- When set, do not fetch component files like source tarballs (those in the `distfiles` artifacts dir).
 Component builds *will fail* without those files.
 Useful to save time and space when fetching git repositories.